duccl/RabbitMQ.Client.Core/README.md

 # Consumer Configuration

-Firstly you have to define a consumer class that inherits from [`ConsumerBase`](src/Abstractions/ConsumerBase.cs) like the example below.
+Firstly you have to define a consumer class that inherits from [`ConsumerBase`](src/Abstractions/ConsumerBase.cs) or [`ConsumerAsyncBase`](src/Abstractions/ConsumerAsyncBase.cs).
+The first example shows a `ConsumerBase` implementation, and the next a `ConsumerAsyncBase` implementation

 ```csharp
 using Microsoft.Extensions.Logging;